Footballec rules

 Footballec explained in play

-Before you go into the detailed rules, you can watch the full flow here — from setup to the first moves.
+Before moving into the detailed rules, you can see the whole flow here — from setup to the first moves.

-Before kick-off, the figures are distributed across the entire playing area.
-The formation is free and can be adapted to the playing style.
+Before kick-off, the figures are spread across the whole playing surface.
+The formation is free and can be adjusted to your style of play.

 Before the game

-Typical systems include 4-3-3, 4-4-2 or 4-1-3-2.
-The starting formation may be chosen freely — what matters is how you prepare space, passing lanes and finishing.
+Typical systems include 4:3:3, 4:4:2 or 4:1:3:2.
+The starting formation can be chosen freely — what matters is how you prepare space, passing lanes and finishing.

 Example formation